 The restricted portion of the District's net position represents resources that are subject to external restrictions on how they may be used.

-The District's net position decreased during the most recent fiscal year.
-The decrease is mostly attributable to bond issue costs incurred.
+The District's net position increased during the most recent fiscal year.
+The increase is mostly attributable to program revenues exceeding the cost of operations.

 Key elements of the change in net position are reflected in the following table: